isotes/fadd/Readme.md

 ## CLI
 The CLI expects the two nominator denominator pairs and shows usage information when called without parameters.
 For example to add a half and a quarter, run `./cli/build/install/fadd/bin/fadd 1 2 1 4`.

+### OpenJFX GUI
+Then OpenJFX based UI can be built as described above.

 ## License
 [The Unlicense](LICENSE).